kiwi0fruit/misc/pdf_and_word_killer.md

 Viewing html in the browser can be a much better experience than any pdf or docx.
 PDF fonts are ugly on desktop, PDF documents do not adjust layout for small mobile screens (rewrap breaks layout...).
 And I think using browser directly is more convenient than epub.
 Using ipynb as a sharing format allows good content/representation separation.
 And it's a popular format.

-It would be nice to have best of Jupyter/Atom/Gitbook: style, design and plugins from Gitbook, server side render like in nbviewer, edit in Atom offline (plus protection from malicious javascript).
+It would be nice to have best of Jupyter/Atom/Gitbook: style, design and plugins from Gitbook, server side render like in nbviewer, edit in Atom or Jupyter offline (plus protection from malicious javascript).

 ### UPD